Everything You Need to Know About Retaining Walls

 Material Selection Shapes Long-Term Performance

 Retaining walls come in several materials, each with different strengths.
 Concrete block systems are popular because of their durability and interlocking design.
-They resist soil pressure effectively and offer consistent appearance.
+They resist soil pressure effectively and offer a consistent appearance.
 Poured concrete walls provide superior strength for taller structures or steep grade transitions.
 Natural stone offers a traditional look, but demands careful stacking and reinforcement to manage heavy loads.

 Material choice depends on the height of the wall, the soil pressure expected, and the aesthetic preference of the property owner.
 A small garden border wall may function well with natural stone or small blocks.
 A taller wall supporting a driveway or uphill grade needs a structural system designed for heavy loads.
 Regardless of the material, the base preparation must be perfect.
 A stable foundation of compacted gravel ensures the wall remains level and prevents settling.